Stabilization and helicity control of hybrid magnetic skyrmion: Micromagnetic analysis of hybrid skyrmion

 Although the latter may indicate a hybrid skyrmion for $D_b\neq 0$, our micromagnetic simulation shows that only the former solution $\cos\varphi=0$ gives stable skyrmions.
 The radius of the stable Bloch skyrmion can be found by substituting $\cos\varphi=0$ to the solution of $\dot{\varphi}=0$

 The similarity of Eq.~\ref{Eq_R_Di0} to Eq.~\ref{Eq_R_C0} indicates a linear dependency of the diameter of skyrmion to $D_b$.

 Fig.~\ref{FigDbulk} shows the result of our micromagnetic simulation.
 We simulate with a $D_b$ constant of $|D_b| \leq 0.5$.
-The magnetic parameter and the simulation procedure are the same as for the $D_i=0$ case.
-At the initial step, bulk DM interaction stabilizes an expected Bloch skyrmion with a diameter of around 200 nm.
-As the simulation progresses and $D_b$ decreases, the skyrmion remains in the Bloch state ($\varphi=\pi/2$, Fig.~\ref{FigDbulk}(a)) and the diameter shrinks linearly (Fig.~\ref{FigDbulk}(b)).
+The magnetic parameter and the simulation procedure are the same as for the $D_b=0$ case.
+At the initial step, bulk DMI stabilizes a Bloch skyrmion with a diameter of around 200 nm.
+As the simulation progresses and $D_b$ decreases, the skyrmion remains in the Bloch state with a helicity of $\pi/2$ (Fig.~\ref{FigDbulk}(a)) and the diameter shrinks linearly (Fig.~\ref{FigDbulk}(b)).
 This is followed by Eq.~\ref{Eq_R_Di0}.
 The skyrmion vanishes (vanishing $d=0$ and divergent $\phi=|\inf|$) immediately after crossing $D_b = 0$ and does not recover along with the flip of the $D_b$ sign.
-The reversed simulation ($D_b-$ to $D_b+$) shows the same situation with a helicity of $-\pi/2$ (note that the solution for $\cos\varphi=0$ is $\varphi=\pm\pi/2$).
+The reversed simulation ($D_b-$ to $D_b+$) shows the same situation but with a helicity of $-\pi/2$.

 The energy plot (Fig. \ref{FigDbulk}(c) and (d)) reflects this situation.
 After crossing $D_b = 0$, the energy drops as the skyrmion vanishes.
 The energy continues to decrease but at a slower rate as $D_b$ increases back to the opposite sign, but with the absence of the skyrmion.
-The energy at the final stage is still higher than that of the initial stage, which indicates that the bulk DM interaction with the existence of a skyrmion has lower energy than one without a skyrmion.
-Here, we do not get any hybrid skyrmion in the absence of interfacial DM interaction.
+The energy at the final stage is still higher than that of the initial stage, which indicates that the bulk DMI with the existence of a skyrmion has a lower energy than one without a skyrmion.
+Here, we do not get any hybrid skyrmion in the absence of interfacial DMI.
 Fig.~\ref{FigSkyrm-Bulk} shows the stable Bloch skyrmion at $D_b=\pm 0.35$ mJ/m$^2$.
-A different sign gives a different chirality.
-This result, complemented with the $D_b = 0$ case, implies that the dipolar interaction will stabilize the Bloch skyrmion as the bulk DM does, since a small Bloch skyrmion can be stabilized in the total absence of the DM interaction ($D_i,D_b=0$).
-The hybrid skyrmion exists only when $D_i\neq0$.
-It is the interplay between interfacial DM and either dipolar or bulk DM that results in the hybrid magnetic skyrmion.
+The different $D_b$ sign gives different skyrmion chirality.